Keith J. Brune

 Philadelphia International Airport | Northeast Philadelphia Airport

-Keith J. Brune, A.A.E., IAP, is the Chief Operating Officer for the City of Philadelphia Division of Aviation.
+Keith J. Brune, A.A.E., IAP, is the Chief Operating Officer for the City of Philadelphia Department of Aviation.
 He was appointed in October 2017.

 As COO, Mr. Brune oversees all day-to-day operations of PHL and PNE, including landside and airside operations, security and maintenance of terminals and facilities, and capital development.
 He develops, monitors and implements an annual operational budget of $70 million, along with the annual capital program.
 Mr. Brune leverages industry expertise, best management practices and key business drivers for both short- and long-range planning with a focus on defining results.
 His primary objective is developing and maintaining partnerships and collaborative relations with stakeholders at PHL and PNE, as well as professional, positive working relationships with federal and state regulators.